nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/windows-forms-application/overview.md

 The Windows Forms ReportViewer control is a composite of standard Windows Forms controls.

 >note The Windows Forms ReportViewer control's toolbar is immutable.
-To build custom UI for the toolbar and work with the rendered report in the viewer,            you can use the Windows Forms [T:Telerik.ReportViewer.WinForms.ReportViewer]().
+To build custom UI for the toolbar and work with the rendered report in the viewer,            you can use the Windows Forms [ReportViewer](/reporting/api/Telerik.ReportViewer.WinForms.ReportViewer).

 The purpose of the Windows Forms ReportViewer control is to display Telerik Reports and allow the user to interact with them.